reshmabidikar/slate/source/includes/_bundle.md

 ### Search bundles

 Search for a bundle by a specified search string.
 The search string is compared to the `accountId`, the `bundleId`, and the bundle `externalKey`.
-The operation returns all bundle resources in which the search string matches all or part of any one of these attributes.
+The operation returns all bundle resources in which the search string matches any one of these attributes.
+Note: the string must match the *entire* attribute, not just a part of it.

 **HTTP Request**